 - You have a better chance of getting useful information from an independent publication – but not by much.
 6.8% of the independent sites we researched are trustworthy or highly trustworthy, while just 4.9% of corporate sites are trustworthy (and not a single one is highly trusted.)

-- The two highest traffic publications that Future PLC owns are Tom’s Guide and TechRadar, and together account for 63% of the traffic that Future PLC publications receive.
+- The two highest-traffic publications that Future PLC owns are Tom’s Guide and TechRadar, and together account for 63% of the traffic that Future PLC publications receive.
 Unfortunately, TechRadar is classified as a Fake Reviewer (57.06% Trust Rating), while Tom’s Guide is stuck with Mixed Trust (65.66% Trust Rating.)

-- Dotdash Meredith features some of the highest aggregate traffic numubers, and leads all of the parent companies in combined traffic.
+- Dotdash Meredith features some of the highest aggregate traffic numbers and leads all of the parent companies in combined traffic.
 Unfortunately, 9 of the 13 publications they own in our dataset are Fake Reviewers.

 - A staggering 35% of the total traffic that Dotdash Meredith’s publications receive goes directly to Fake Reviewers, including websites like Lifewire, The Spruce and Better Homes & Gardens.

-- The two highest traffic publications Dotdash Meredith owns, People and All Recipes, are classified as Not Trusted.
+- The two highest-traffic publications Dotdash Meredith owns, People and Allrecipes, are classified as Not Trusted.
 This is troubling – despite not claiming to test products, they fail to establish what limited trustworthiness they can.

-- The 9 Hearst publications we analyzed attract a hefty 38.8 million monthly visitors (source: Hearst), yet their average trust rating is just 32.99%.
+- The 9 Hearst publications we analyzed attract a hefty 38.8 million monthly visitors (source: Hearst), yet their average trust rating is just 32.65%.
 High traffic, but low trust.

 - Only one publication owned by Hearst manages a Trust Rating higher than 50%, and that’s Runner’s World.
 Unfortunately, even it can’t break 60%, with a Trust Rating of just 59.98%